leke15/FoodQuick/README.md

 # FoodQuick
 This a Java program that has a functionality sort of like Uber Eats and sorts.
 It works with a driver's list and it prints out an invoice in your file location.
-The program runs as a normal Java program so it's going to be GUI input boxes that appear to collect your user's information and preferences
+The program runs as a normal Java program so it's going to be GUI input boxes that appear to collect your user's information and preferences.

+*GUI When program is run

 # Requirments
 * Driver's list